marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-code-generation-conventions.rst

   Don't output a ``.size`` assembler directive, or anything else that would cause trouble if the function is split in the middle, and the two halves are placed at locations far apart in memory.
-This option is used when compiling crtstuff.c; you should not need to use it for anything else.
+This option is used when compiling :samp:`crtstuff.c`; you should not need to use it for anything else.

 .. option:: -fverbose-asm